Anti-Dampness Foods – which help to clear Damp!

 In Chinese medicine it is called an ‘external pathogenic factor‘.
-This means that it invades you from outside, and that your body tries to keep it at a distance from its essential inner Energy Organs, your ‘zang-fu‘.
+This means that it invades you from outside, and that your body tries to keep it at a distance from its essential inner Energy Organs, your ‘zang-fu‘ organs like your Heart, Liver, Kidneys, Stomach, Pancreas, Lungs and so on.

 Your body defends itself as far as possible by putting or containing the symptoms in the acupuncture channels – usually the limbs and joints – away from the vital organs in the torso.

-If the body cannot defend itself, at the start Cold may attack the surface areas of the body, its muscles and sinews, commonly the shoulders and neck.
+If your body cannot defend itself, at the start Cold may attack its surface areas, its muscles and sinews, frequently starting with your head, shoulders and neck.
+These are your more yang areas, where your body mounts its first defence.

 Of course, once it’s reached inside like this, it has become Internal Cold, about which read more below.